-Prospective students seeking admission to the Associate of Applied Science Nursing Program at East Arkansas Community College should be aware that each first-time applicant for a nursing license issued by Arkansas State Board of Nursing must undergo a state and national criminal background check conducted by the Arkansas State Police Department and the Federal Bureau of Investigation.
-The Arkansas State Board of Nursing shall refuse to issue an individual license to practice nursing if that individual has pleaded guilty or nolo contendere to, or been found guilty of any offenses outlined in Subchapter 3, Section 17-87-312, subsection of the Arkansas Nurse Practice Act.
-For further details, prospective students may access the website for the Arkansas State Board of Nursing at www.arsbn.org.
+Prospective students seeking admission to the Associate of Applied Science Nursing Program at East Arkansas Community College should be aware that each first-time applicant for a nursing license issued by the Arkansas State Board of Nursing must undergo a state and national criminal background check conducted by the Arkansas State Police Department and the Federal Bureau of Investigation.
+The Arkansas State Board of Nursing shall refuse to issue an individual license to practice nursing if that individual has pleaded guilty or nolo contendere to or been found guilty of any offenses outlined in Arkansas Code Annotated § 17-87-312 of the Arkansas Nurse Practice Act.
+Arkansas Code Annotated § 17-3-102 of the Arkansas Nurse Practice Act provides specific information regarding criminal background checks.
+For more information regarding criminal background checks, prospective students can access the Arkansas State Board of Nursing's website at www.arsbn.org.

-Therefore, graduation from East Arkansas Community College, Associate of Applied Science Nursing Program does not guarantee eligibility to take the licensing exam (NCLEX-RN).
+Graduation from East Arkansas Community College's Associate of Applied Science Nursing Program does not guarantee eligibility to take the licensing exam (NCLEX-RN).